+I’m an artist working with fabrics.
+My designs center on the basic elements of art: color, texture, pattern and shape.
+I love bold textures, and therefore use mostly home-decor textiles.
+I prefer strong colors in in-between hues.
+There are rarely pure primary colors in my work.
 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
-I enhance them or diminish from them as I see fit.
-I enjoy combining, harmonizing, contrasting and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.
+I enjoy combining, juxtaposing and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.

-Textures stimulate the eye and excite the mind.
-I find juxtaposing different textures to be especially thrilling, and try to do so as much as possible.
-Hence the “Texture” part in ANY Texture.
-As a textile artist, I am also concerned with how my work feels to the touch.
-I use only textiles that feel good.
-I avoid anything scratchy, rough or artificial-feeling.
+As a textile artist, I’m concerned with how my work feels to the touch.
+I use only textiles that feel good, and avoid anything scratchy, rough or plasticy.
 My work is meant to be touched, even if it is hanging on a wall.

 In my daily life I routinely conserve, recycle and compost.
-Preventing useful items from going to the landfill has therefore naturally been a strong motivation in my work.
+Preventing useful items from going into the landfill has therefore been a strong motivation in my work as well.
+I’m committed to using only upycled fabrics for my art.
 In this I am privileged to be following a long line of artists, starting with Dada Movement artists such as Kurt Schwitters, who have been breathing new life into discarded objects.
 I not only repurpose, upcycle, and reuse fabrics, but also try to pursue a zero-waste policy in my studio.
 I regularly attempt to find use even for the smallest scrap.
 This is my modest contribution to the wellness of our planet.
 I try to help save our world, one piece of fabric at a time.

 To me, making art is not only about the design, but also about the process.
 I enjoy feeling things with my hands.
 Touching and manipulating fabrics brings me pleasure.
 I relish slow, careful craftsmanship, and value the intimate connection between maker and creation.
 Everything I make is truly handmade, and I do my best to craft it well.